rakuten-ads/Rakuten-Ads-iOS/doc/bannerads/README.md

 - `custom` :<br>
 The banner view can be indicated to arbitrary size and ignores the orginal size.

+### disableBorderAdjustment
+By default, RUNA SDK does a size adjustment to adapt some ad content with borders.
+This is will create a 1px margin edge area between ad content view and its container view.
+Set property `disableBorderAdjustment` to false to disable this default behaviour.

 ### DesignatedContentSize

 Readonly property `designatedContentSize` will be set by the size designated in admin site after loading ad content successfully.